Koenkk/zigbee2mqtt.io/docs/information/mqtt_topics_and_message_structure.md

 ---
 # MQTT topics and message structure

 This page describes which MQTT topics are used by Zigbee2MQTT.
-Note that the base topic (by default `zigbee2mqtt`) is configurable in the [Zigbee2mqtt `configuration.yaml`](../information/configuration.md).
-Recently a new api was introduced, the documentation of the legacy api can be found [here](https://github.com/Koenkk/zigbee2mqtt.io/blob/ead922ee141546ccce079430a7acce67c982c99b/docs/information/mqtt_topics_and_message_structure.md).
+Note that the base topic (by default `zigbee2mqtt`) is configurable in the [Zigbee2MQTT `configuration.yaml`](../information/configuration.md).
+In Zigbee2MQTT 1.17.0 a new API was introduced, the documentation of the legacy api can be found [here](https://github.com/Koenkk/zigbee2mqtt.io/blob/ead922ee141546ccce079430a7acce67c982c99b/docs/information/mqtt_topics_and_message_structure.md).

 ## zigbee2mqtt/FRIENDLY_NAME
 Where `FRIENDLY_NAME` is e.g. `0x00158d0001b79111`.
 Message published to this topic are **always** in a JSON format.
 Each device produces a different JSON message.
 To see what your device publishes check the "Exposes" section on the device page which can be accessed via ["Supported devices"](./supported_devices.md).
 Some examples: